-10. Add coriander and pudina.
+10. Add pudina.
 I did not have pudina so did not use.
 But i suggest using for a good flavor.
 Fry for about 2 to 3 minutes.

 11. Pour water just enough to make a gravy and cook covered on a low flame until slightly thick.
 Stir in between.